lawrennd/old_talks/_policy/ai-future-of-work-hsm.md

 <tr><th>**Maturity Level**</th><th>**Data Sharing** </th></tr>
 <tr><td>**1** Reactive</td><td>Data sharing is not possible or ad-hoc at best.</td></tr>
 <tr><td>**2** Repeatable</td><td>Some limited data service provision is possible and expected, in particular between neighboring teams.
 Some limited data provision to distinct teams may also be possible</td></tr>
-<tr><td>  **3** Managed and Integrated   Data is available through published APIs; corrections to requested data are monitored and API service quality is discussed within the team.
+<tr><td>  **3** Managed and Integrated</td><td>Data is available through published APIs; corrections to requested data are monitored and API service quality is discussed within the team.
 Data security protocols are partially automated ensuring electronic access for the data is possible.</td></tr>
 <tr><td>  **4** Optimized</td><td>Teams provide reliable data services to other teams.
 The security and privacy implications of data sharing are automatically handled through privacy and security aware ecosystems.</td></tr>
 <tr><td>  **5** Transparent</td><td>Internal organizational data is available to external organizations with appropriate privacy and security policies.
 Decision making across the organisation is data-enabled, with transparent metrics that could be audited through organisational data logs.
 If appropriate governance frameworks are agreed, data dependent services (including AI systems) could be rapidly and securely redeployed on company data in the service of national emergencies.</td></tr>
 </table>